 Most homes in Sunnyvale were constructed after World War II, quite unusual for a town that celebrated its 100th birthday in 2012.
-The farms, farmhand cottages and wartime housing that comprised the city were demolished and replaced by Silicon Valley’s most extensive collection of 1950s and 1960s ranch homes.
-Interspersed among these are spacious two-stories built in the 1970s and 1980s and the recent addition of town homes and condos help round out the mix.
-1,100 Eichler houses are sprinkled throughout the city in 16 developments, some of which are Joseph Eichler’s earliest works as well as his last.
+The farms, farmhand cottages, and wartime housing that comprised the city were demolished and replaced by Silicon Valley’s most extensive collection of 1950s and 1960s ranch homes.
+Interspersed among these are spacious two-stories built in the 1970s and 1980s and the recent addition of townhomes and condos help round out the mix.
+1,100 Eichler houses are sprinkled throughout the city in 16 developments, some of which is Joseph Eichler’s earliest works as well as his last.

 If your looking for upscale, that can be found in Sunnyvale’s southern-most region, near the border of Los Altos.
-In addition to newer homes with ample square footage and 4+ bedrooms, this area offers residents access to the highly rated Cupertino school district all at lesser pricepoint than similar dwellings in nearby cities, thanks to the consistent volume of inventory.
+In addition to newer homes with ample square footage and 4+ bedrooms, this area offers residents access to the highly-rated Cupertino school district all at a lesser price point than similar dwellings in nearby cities, thanks to the consistent volume of inventory.

-Sunnyvale has something to offer everyone with its charming downtown, abundance of parks and outdoor space, good schools, safe and well-maintained neighborhoods and suburban panache.
+Sunnyvale has something to offer everyone with its charming downtown, an abundance of parks and outdoor space, good schools, safe and well-maintained neighborhoods, and suburban panache.

 - Award-winning record of safety and efficiency